zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver10.md

 ## Ordered description of steps to be taken to execute the test case

+1. Create an SOA query for the *Child Zone* with an OPT record with EDNS version set to "0" and with EDNS option of payload size ("bufsize") set to 512 and other EDNS options and flags unset ("Query One").

-1. Created an SOA query for the *Child Zone* with an OPT record with EDNS version set to "1" and no other EDNS options or flags.
+2. Create an SOA query for the *Child Zone* with an OPT record with EDNS version set to "1" and with EDNS option of payload size ("bufsize") set to 512 and other EDNS options and flags unset ("Query Two").

-2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").
+3. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

-3. For each name server in *Name Server IP* do:
+4. For each name server in *Name Server IP* do:

-   1. Send the SOA query to the name server and collect the response.
+  1. Send *Query One* over UDP to the name server and collect the response.
+  2. If there is no DNS response then go to next name server.
+  3. Else, if the RCODE is not "NOERROR" then go to next name server.
+  4. Send *Query Two* over UDP to the name server and collect the response.
-   2. If there is no DNS response, output *[NO_RESPONSE]*.
+  5. If there is no DNS response, output *[NS10_NO_RESPONSE_EDNS1_QUERY]*.
-   3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
+  6. Else, if the DNS response has the RCODE "NOERROR" then output *[UNSUPPORTED_EDNS_VER]*.
-   4. Else, if the DNS response has the RCODE "NOERROR" then output *[UNSUPPORTED_EDNS_VER]*.
+  7. Else, if the DNS response does not have RCODE "BADVERS" then output *[NS10_UNEXPECTED_RCODE]*.
-   5. Else, if the DNS response meet the following three criteria, then just go to the next name server (no error):
+  8. Else, if the DNS response meet the following three criteria, then just go to the next name server (no error):
      1. It has the RCODE "BADVERS".
      2. It has EDNS version 0.
      3. The answer section is empty.
-   6. Else output *[NS_ERROR]*.
+  9. Else output *[NS_ERROR]*.

 ## Outcome(s)